freeverseio/laos-public-docs/guides/how-to-without-api/collection-setup.md

 This guide explains how to create a collection in any EVM chain (Ethereum, Polygon, Arbitrum, etc.) with [Bridgeless Minting](/learn/bridgeless-minting/introduction) enabled.

+These examples are done in JavaScript, but the process can be implemented in any programming language.

 By the end of this tutorial, you will have your own collection ready for minting and evolving NFTs without having to pay fees in the target EVM chosen.

 ## Steps